Configuration Deep Dive¶

 The hostnames of computers connected to the mesh at large must be unique.
 Typically you should prefix your amateur radio callsign to the computer’s hostname in order to have the best chance of it being unique on the mesh network.

 Since DHCP leases are dynamic and can change over time, there may be a reason why a host’s assigned IP address should be made permanent.
 This is especially useful if that host will provide an application, program, or service through your node to the mesh network at large.
-You can permanently reserve that host’s DHCP address by clicking the Add button to the right of the host in the DHCP Leases list.
+You can permanently reserve that host’s DHCP address by clicking the Add button at the right of the row in the DHCP Leases list.
 You will see that host now appears in the list under the DHCP Address Reservations heading above the list of leases.

 Services include the required applications, programs, or functions that are available to devices on the mesh network.
 The purpose of the network is to transport data for the services which are being used.
 Network services may include keyboard-to-keyboard chat or email programs, document sharing applications, Voice over IP phone or video conferencing services, streaming video from surveillance cameras, and a variety of other network-enabled features.
 Services can run on the node itself or on any of its LAN-connected devices.

-Remember that AREDN™ nodes have a limited amount of system resources with which to run services, so installing add-on services directly on the mesh node should be avoided because the node will become unstable and the mesh network can fail if insufficient RAM is available for the node to function, particularly on devices with only 32 MB of memory.
+Remember that AREDN® nodes have a limited amount of system resources with which to run services, so installing add-on services directly on the mesh node should be avoided because the node will become unstable and the mesh network can fail if insufficient RAM is available for the node to function, particularly on devices with only 32 MB of memory.
 It is a best practice to run services on an external computer connected to the node’s LAN network.
 In the example above you can see that an external host has been given a reserved DHCP address, and it is also running the meshchat program as a service that is advertised on the network through this node.
 Use the following steps to create an advertised service.

 - Enter a service name in the Name field.